Skip to Content

 While horseback riding is a great way to explore Banff during the summer, all of those tours are closed during the winter.
 However, there are still some great tours geared specifically for winter!
 I personally prefer visiting Banff in the winter as there are fewer tourists and the area turns into a winter wonderland!

-This tour begins with two options.
-The first option is to head to Lake Louise Ski Resort, which offers stunning views of the Rockies.
-You can ride the Lake Louise Gondola or snow tube down the hill for an additional fee, or simply enjoy walking around the resort!
-If the ski resort isn’t open, you’ll hike through Marble Canyon, which is an iconic hike in the Lake Louise area.
+Here, you can ride the Lake Louise Gondola and snow tube down the hill or even strap on your skis and hit the Lake Louise Ski Resort, which offers stunning views of the Rockies.
+Better yet, hike through Marble Canyon, which is an iconic hike in the Lake Louise area.
 You can spend some time admiring the snowy wilderness that leads to a frozen waterfall, another beautiful sight!

-Related Read: For more hassle-free tours that includes transportation, these are our picks for the best bus tours in Banff!
+Related Read: For more hassle-free tours that include transportation, these are our picks for the best bus tours in Banff!

 If you’re looking for an adventure in Banff, I highly recommend booking the Sundance Overnight Backcountry Lodge Trip.
 This is a once-in-a-lifetime excursion (unless you love it so much you book it again)!